eTextile/rSens/Hardware/README.md

 R1 = 830 Ohm
 Efficiency = 61.19 %
 ```
-5. After all you can solder the calculated R1 resistor on to the PCB
+5. After all you can solder the calculated R1 resistor onto the PCB

 # External links
 - Article : A Comprehensive Review of Sensors and Instrumentation Methods in Devices for Musical Expression